dcernst/dcernst.github.io/teaching/mat511f21/materials.md

     - Coming soon. -->

 ## Exams
-Below are links to the take-home portions of each exam.
-If you are interested in using LaTeX to type up your solutions, contact me and I will send you a link to the source file of the exam.
+Below are links to take-home exams.
+If you are interested in using LaTeX to type up your solutions, simply replace .pdf with .tex in the URL.

-- Exam 1 (Part 2): Coming soon.
+- [Exam 1]({{site.baseurl}}/teaching/mat511f21/511Exam1.pdf) (PDF) (Due by 11:59PM on Tuesday, October 5)